-We currently have a limited number of employees and resources available to perform the research and development necessary to commercialize our PoNS Therapy and potential future product candidates.
-We therefore rely, and will continue to rely, on third-party research institutions, collaborators and consultants for this capability.
-Such third-party research institutions, collaborators and consultants may determine to cease providing services to us at any time, which would delay our product development and commercialization.
+We rely, and will continue to rely, on third-party research institutions, collaborators and consultants.
+Such third-party research institutions, collaborators and consultants may determine to cease providing services to us at any time, which would delay our product development and commercialization efforts.